Help for Pine - Filters |

 Notice that a difference between setting filters, and roles or scores is that you need to define at least one condition in order for the filter to be executed.
 In the case of filters this may be confusing, since it is considered that not defining a pattern is always a pattern match.
 The reason why you need to define a pattern for filtering is because filtering is a potentially destructive operation, you may delete more e-mail than you intended, so it's a protection measure.

-Important: Also notice that if you want to set a filter that applies to all messages you must leave all fields as <No Value Set>, but set the score pattern to be:
+applies to all messages you must leave all fields as <No Value Set>,

-otherwise, your filter won't be applied to any message, to protect you from filtering e-mail that should not be filtered.
+Score interval = (-INF,INF)otherwise, your filter won't be applied to any message, to protect you from filtering e-mail that should not be filtered. |

 Starting with version 4.50 you can filter a message based on any header present in the message.
 One use of this is when you use a filter on your e-mail that adds headers that show the result of the filter.
 A typical case when this happens is when one uses filters to detect spam.